 Searching for your birth parent or child

-You can apply to Births, Deaths and Marriages to search for your natural parent or child.
-The Department for Child Protection will need to authorise access to certificates.
+You can apply to the Department for Child Protection for information regarding your natural parent or child.
+The Department for Child Protection can authorise the Registrar of Births, Deaths and Marriages to issue pre-adoption birth certificates.

 Adopted person over 18

 - change of name or death certificate of either parent